Guidelines for a Successful SURF Proposal

 Graphs and/or Illustrations: Illustrations may be used in the body of the proposal but they should duplicate well on a copier.

 Color graphs and/or Illustrations: If you are submitting color graphs and/or illustrations, please submit 5 complete copies of your proposal so we can hand them out to the selection committee.

 All Type I Arts and Creative Humanities proposals must contain supporting materials to clarify the proposal.
 These include prior art or creative work, links to CD/DVD documentation, music compositions, sketches of proposed work, preliminary research, archive information, etc.

 For Type II proposals, illustrations may be used in the body of the proposal but should duplicate well on a copier.
 If you are using color graphs or illustrations, please submit FIVE complete copies of your proposal for the selection committee.

 Review a Draft

-You are strongly encouraged to work with your faculty advisor on your proposal and to meet with the Undergraduate Research Office Director at least once to review a draft prior to submitting a Summer Research Fellowship proposal.
+You are strongly encouraged to work with your faculty advisor on your proposal and to meet with the Undergraduate Research Office Director or Associate Director at least once to review a draft prior to submitting a Summer Research Fellowship proposal.
+There are also Proposal-Writing Workshops that students should attend (see front page of URO website for dates.)
 To schedule an appointment, call x8-5702, or email Stephanie Wallach at email@example.com or Jennifer Keating-Miller at firstname.lastname@example.org.